vmware-tanzu-labs/educates-training-platform/docs/getting-started/sample-workshop.rst

     NAME                   NAMESPACE              WORKSHOP               IMAGE                                             URL
     lab-k8s-fundamentals   lab-k8s-fundamentals   lab-k8s-fundamentals   quay.io/eduk8s-labs/lab-k8s-fundamentals:master   https://github.com/eduk8s-labs/lab-k8s-fundamentals

-Additional fields gives the name of the workshop environment, the namespace created for the workshop environment, the name of the workshop the environment was created from.
+Additional fields give the name of the workshop environment, the namespace created for the workshop environment, the name of the workshop the environment was created from.

 Requesting a workshop instance
 ------------------------------